-You can find surprising variety within a short drive of San Jose, from cool canyon creeks to sun-drenched ridgelines that offer sweeping Bay views, and you’ll want to pick the right trail for your mood and fitness.
-Whether you’re after a gentle family loop, a steep cardio grind, or a historical walk through old mining camps, I’ll point out the best options, what to expect, and how to prepare so you can get out there with confidence.
+You can find surprising variety within a short drive of San Jose.
+Cool canyon creeks.
+Sun-drenched ridgelines with sweeping Bay views.
+Pick the right trail for your mood and fitness.
+Whether you want a gentle family loop, a steep cardio grind, or a historical walk through old mining camps, these trails will get you outside with confidence.

 Alum Rock Park and North Rim Trails